lightstep/terraform-provider-lightstep/docs/resources/alert.md

 - `is_multi` (Boolean) When false, send a single notification whenever any number of group_by values exceeds the alert threshold.
 When true, send individual notifications for each distinct group_by value that exceeds the threshold.
 - `is_no_data` (Boolean) When set to true, a notification will be sent when the alert query returns no data.
 When false, notifications will not be sent when the alert query returns no data.
 - `operand` (String) Required when at least one threshold (Critical, Warning) is defined.
-Indicates whether the alert should trigger when the value is above the threshold or below the threshold.
+Indicates whether the alert triggers when the value is above the threshold or below the threshold.
-- `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert should transition into Critical or Warning states.
-If a particular threshold is not specified, the alert will never transition into that state. (see [below for nested schema](#nestedblock--expression--thresholds))
+- `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert transitions into Critical or Warning states.
+If a particular threshold is not specified, the alert never transitions into that state.
+(See [below for nested schema](#nestedblock--expression--thresholds).)

 <a id="nestedblock--expression--thresholds"></a>
 ### Nested Schema for `expression.thresholds`

 Optional:

-- `critical` (String) Defines the threshold for the alert to transition to a Critical (more severe) status
+- `critical` (String) Defines the threshold for the alert to transition to a Critical (more severe) status.
-- `warning` (String) Defines the threshold for the alert to transition to a Warning (less severe) status
+- `warning` (String) Defines the threshold for the alert to transition to a Warning (less severe) status.